 Things to Remember Here

 - Interpolation is the process of finding the middle value of the existing data.

 - There is no built-in formula in excel to calculate the excel Interpolation value.

-- In MATCH function we need to use “1” for the parameter “match type” which helps users to find the value that is greater than the lookup value.
+- In the MATCH function, we need to use “1” for the parameter “match type,” which helps users to find the value that is greater than the lookup value.

 This has been a guide to Interpolation in Excel.
-Here we discuss how to do Data Interpolation in Excel along with examples and downloadable excel template.
+Here we discuss how to do Data Interpolation in Excel along with examples and a downloadable excel template.
 You may also look at these useful functions in excel –